-An avid outdoorsman and photographer, more often than not, you can find me on the trails, or by the water, with a camera and hiking poles in hand.
+An avid outdoorsman and photographer, more often than not, you can find me on the trails, or by the water, with a camera or guitar in hand.

 I was fortunate enough to have had an upbringing where I spent seemingly every moment immersed in the outdoors.
 Running, climbing and swimming were the norm for me during those sweltering Ontario summers, while my winter’s were just as busy.